TaigaYamamoto516/ST4288_Honours_Project_Taiga_Yamamoto/README.md

 The code of MMD GAN is based on [MMD-GAN: Towards Deeper Understanding of Moment Matching Network](https://github.com/OctoberChang/MMD-GAN).

-You can use the file "./MMD-GAN-PyTorch/MMD-GAN-PyTorch.ipynb" for the experiment.
+You can use the file [./MMD-GAN-PyTorch/MMD-GAN-PyTorch.ipynb" for the experiment](https://github.com/TaigaYamamoto516/ST4288_Honours_Project_Taiga_Yamamoto/blob/main/MMD-GAN-PyTorch/MMD-GAN-PyTorch.ipynb).

 ```